furtivespy/node-discord-bot/README.md

 ## Introduction

-This project is a bot I created for a discord chart with friends and to better learn node
+This project is a bot I created for a discord chat with friends and to better learn node

 # What this bot does?